-In this tutorial, you will see how you can implement data quality rules in Semarchy xDM to standardize your data and detect duplicates.
+In this tutorial, you will learn how to implement data quality rules in Semarchy xDM in order to standardize your data and detect duplicates.

-Before following this tutorial, you must complete the first unit, Build your First Data Consolidation Application.
+Before starting this tutorial, you must complete the first unit, Build your first data authoring application.

 You will learn how to define two types of enrichers: